How To Choose the Right Vanilla

 - Imitation Vanilla Form - Thin liquid, may be brown or clear

 - Imitation Vanilla Flavor - Slightly bitter out of the bottle, strong one-note vanilla flavor in baked goods

 - Best Uses for Imitation Vanilla - Cookies and cakes

-- Imitation Vanilla Substitutes - Use 1 tablespoon of vanilla extract for every 2 tablespoons of imitation vanilla
+- Imitation Vanilla Substitutes - Use 1 Tbsp. of vanilla extract for every 2 Tbsp. of imitation vanilla

 5. Vanilla Powder